SuttonAshby/reactPortfolio/README.md

     scrolling to element offsets arent quite right need to adjust button base shape and ripple effect

+    need event listener on resize to update component heights

 bugs
 portfolio piece now on top of navbar when scrolling